Your NDIS plan is divided into 3 parts

 2. Home Modifications

-The funds in this support category are not flexible and can only be used for the support category to which they were allocated to.
+The funds in this support category areย not flexibleย and can only be used for the support category toย which they were allocated to.
 E.g for a ramp funded by home modifications or installation of a handrail in a bathroom.

-They can also fund one-off purchases you may need (including Specialist Disability Accommodation).
+They can also fundย one-off purchasesย you may need (includingย Specialist Disability Accommodation).

-3. CAPACITY BUILDING
+3. CAPACITY BUILDINGย

-My Capacity Building supports are intended to build your independence and reduce your need for the same level of support into the future.
+My Capacity Building supports are intended toย build your independenceย and reduce your need for the same level of support into the future.
+Your progress and outcomes from these supports will be shared at each plan review.

 The Capacity Building categories are: